Alicante, Spain

 Among her disciples we can highlight: Natalia Osipova,Vera Arbuzova, Nina Zmievets, Svetlana Bednenko and other soloists of the big theaters like Eifman Ballet, Mikhailovsky Theatre, Jacobson Ballet Theatre etc.

-• Former character roles soloist of the Mariinsky Theatre
+• Former soloist of the Mikhailovsky Theatre

 • Graduated as a teacher and artist from the Vaganova Academy